Quantum phase estimation using squeezed quasi-Bell states: Quantum phase estimation with squeezed quasi-Bell states

-We now consider the estimation of phase under a linear unitary disturbance $Q_A = a_A + a_A^\dagger$.
+We now consider the estimation of phase under a linear unitary disturbance $Q_A = \hat{a}_A + \hat{a}_A^\dagger$.
 The corresponding evolution operator is \cite{douglas14,pasquale13}

-with $G_{A}=a_{A}^{\dagger}a_{A}$.
+where $G_{A}=\hat{a}_{A}^{\dagger}\hat{a}_{A}$ and $\eta$ is the strength of the disturbance.
 Again, we will be using the partially entangled states $|\Psi_{l}\rangle$.
-As we are dealing with pure states, we may follow the procedure developed in section~\ref{subsec1} in order to compute the QFI, or
+As we are dealing with pure states, we may follow the general procedure introduced in \cite{pasquale13} to compute the QFI using the expression

-Here the average generator of the evolution of mode $A$ is given by
+Here, the average generator of the evolution of mode $A$ is given by

-with $P_{A}=-i\left(a_{A}-a_{A}^{\dagger}\right)$.
+with $P_{A}=-i\left(\hat{a}_{A}-\hat{a}_{A}^{\dagger}\right)$.
 Now using Eq.~(\ref{auxiliareq}) and doing some algebraic manipulations for the other terms, we obtain an analytical expression for the QFI.
-Due to its large size, though, we opted to omit that expression in this work.
+Due to its large size, though, we opted to omit that expression here.